Preparing your content for uploading

 <insert transcript>"

 "Here’s an anonymised transcript of a client coaching session between me (the coach) and my client.
-Turn it into a set of questions and answers where the client is writing a statement or question, and I am responding as the coach.
-Display these in a two-column table where column 1 is named "prompt" (the question), column 2 is named "completion" (the answer).<insert transcript>"
+Turn it into a set of questions and answers I can use for training the AI coach version of me.
+Display these in a two-column table where column 1 is named "prompt" (the client's question/statement), and column 2 is named "completion" (the response from me, the coach).
+Do not include any personal, identifying or sensitive information at all.
+Do not reference the transcript or coaching session.
+Remove greetings, filler words, rambling and small talk - only include the meaningful coaching moments that would be helpful for future client interactions.<insert transcript>"

 "Here are some emails I wrote.
 Turn them into a set of questions and answers as if I (the coach) were advising someone (the coachee).
 Display these in a two-column table where column 1 is named "prompt" (the question), column 2 is named "completion" (the answer).